guotong1988/machine-auto-learning/README.md

 # GPT-test

-1, Last step training is viewed as pre-train for next step.
+1, Training of last step is viewed as pre-train of next step.
 There is no that fine-tune.

 # Requirements